ml-archive/keychain/README.md

 With all the setup out of the way, it is time to kick back and take advantage of `Keychain`.
 You can now use the `UserAccessKeychainConfig`, `UserRefreshKeychainConfig` and `UserResetKeychainConfig` objects that you created previously to generate JWT tokens by calling the `makeToken(on:, currentDate:)`

-Here is an example on how to generate a new refreshToken.
+Here is an example on how to generate a new `refreshToken`.

 ```swift
 import Keychain